heggy231/todoMVCJQuery/noteJQuery.md

 You can deliver a template to the browser by including it in a <script> tag.

+// id #entry-template so you can later refer to the HandlebarsTemplate
+// type = "text/x-handlebars-template"
 <script id="entry-template" type="text/x-handlebars-template">

+// inside <script>, we insert HTML, with embedded handlebars expressions.

   <div class="entry">
     <h1>{{title}}</h1>
     <div class="body">
       {{body}}
     </div>
   </div>

 </script>